tri-cods/html-css/sections/basic.md

 ## Activity

-Create a folder called `website` on your desktop.
+Create a folder called `htmlpractice` on your desktop.

 **CHALLENGE** Use the command line to do it.

 1. Open your terminal
 2. Navigate to your desktop
-3. Create a new folder called "website"
+3. Create a new folder called "htmlpractice"
 4. Create a new file in that folder called index.html.
 5. Create a second new file in that folder called about.html.